Shadowrs/matrix592/README.md

 Changes to base:
 - gradle added
-- replaced some but not all usages of 'fastExecutor' with engine-correct calls (ask for info)- specifically Item Switching and Prayers
+- replaced some but not all usages of 'fastExecutor' with engine-correct calls (see: design flaws section below)- specifically Item Switching and Prayers